LoganLieou/gapped/README.md

 *Any farmers in the chat*

-Gapped is for farming commits are meme and fake
+Gapped is for farming commits, this is real nasty work, the idea here is that commits are meme and fake